openstack/bifrost/playbooks/roles/bifrost-test-vm/README.md

 Dependencies
 ------------

-This role is intended to be executed as part of BiFrost, after the bifrost-prepare-for-test role, as part of the test sequence.
+This role is intended to be executed as part of bifrost, after the bifrost-prepare-for-test role, as part of the test sequence.

 Example Playbook
 ----------------